vish02chouhan/FinancialCalcLib/README.md

 ```

 These instructions demonstrate the essential usage patterns for the FinancialCalcLib library.
-You can extend and customize the library according to your needs to perform various financial calculations.